 MSU also offers four study abroad programs—specifically for criminal justice students—in the Caribbean, Australia, Madagascar, and the Philippines.

-In terms of graduate study, your options include two master’s programs (in either criminal justice or forensic science) and a criminal justice doctoral program.
-You could also enroll in MSU’s online criminal justice master’s program, which is ranked #10 by US News on its online graduate criminal justice programs list.
+In terms of graduate study, your options include four master's programs (in criminal justice, cybercrime and digital investigation, forensic science, enforcement intelligence & analysis) and a criminal justice doctoral program.
+You could also enroll in MSU's online criminal justice master's program, which is ranked #5 by US News on its online graduate criminal justice programs list.

 At UC's School of Criminal Justice, you can major/minor in criminal justice or paralegal studies.
 The former is an interdisciplinary program that prepares students to work as court administrators, parole officers, criminal investigators, risk managers, etc. It is also available entirely online, so if you can't make it to campus, you're in luck!